 Measure the brake pedal free travel on tractors without the trailer brake model against the figures on page 571.
 Adjust the linkage rods until free travel sits at exactly 3.0 to 7.0 mm.
 From there, check the master cylinder for leaks and bleed the lines.

 Check the fluid level at the rear dipstick.
-Drain the transmission case and refill with exactly 65.0 L of approved fluid, per page 49.
-On the M135GX-FS and the rest of the GX line, swapping transmission fluid every 1000 Hr keeps the clutch pack friction and operating pressure where they belong.
+Drain the transmission case and refill to the capacity listed in the manual's Lubricants, Fuel and Coolant table.
+On the M135GX-FS and the rest of the GX line, swapping transmission fluid at the manual's recommended interval keeps the clutch pack friction and operating pressure where they belong.

 Manual Section: GeneralCoolant temperature gauge reads completely cold or spikes erratically during field operation. p.
 301